onthegocode/clean-code-javascript/README.md

 developer, and working with them for many years doesn't mean you won't make mistakes.
 Every piece of code starts as a first draft, like wet clay getting shaped into its final form.
-Finally, we chisel away the imperfections when we review it with our peers.
+Finally, we chisel away the imperfections when we review them with our peers.
 Don't beat yourself up for first drafts that need improvement.
 Beat up the code instead!

 ## **Variables**